DarkKronicle/AdvancedChatCore/README.md

 ## Development

 To develop, all dependencies should automatically be processed through gradle.
-To ensure code consistency the hook pre-commit.sh can be used.
-To install the pre-commit hook run:

-`ln -s ../../pre-commit.sh .git/hooks/pre-commit`

-To run spotless at any point it's recommended to execute `pre-commit.sh`.

 ## Credits n' more